Tuesday, February 4, 2025

 Come January of 2022, the first Sazón Latin Food Festival was born as a testing event in the familiar grounds of his former home, San Francisco.
 After success with the small-but-mighty event—taking over the parking lot of SpeakEasy Brewery, it featured Puerto Rican, Nicaraguan, Peruvian, Haitian, Venezuelan, Salvadoran, Mexican, and Mayan food—he brought the event back home to Austin.

 Then Dallas.
-Then Houston.
+After that, Houston.
 Then Alameda.
-And now, Long Beach.
+And come 2023, Long Beach, to which it returns again.

 What to expect at the festival in Long Beach